 Mind Kind Within!

-Last year was at my own concession a really horrible year, if anything could go wrong, it managed to acheieve success with me in 2017.
+2017 was at my own concession a really horrible year, if anything could go wrong, it managed to acheieve success with me that year.

 Here l am, 8 months later and whilst l am not 100% mental healthy, l grade myself each day out of that 100 – and ask how am l?
 This morning l scaled in at around 65% in comparison to say last week when l was scaling at 85%.
 Now at the time of writing l am back to around the 80 – 83% Personally and not being negative, l think the best l may be able to ever attain is around 90%.
 I think my Asperger’s is probably guilty of keeping that remaining 10% in the red.

 I would be lying to you all if l was to say that achieving total balance is an easy task to acquire, l do not believe it is possible for anyone.
 No matter to what anyone else says contrary to that.